BattletechModders/CT-Ammo-Mover/README.md

 #### Optional Dependancies:
     cFixes
 CT Ammo Mover will load AFTER these mods by default, none of these are required.
 This is so CT Ammo Mover's changes can overwrite or merge successuflly.
-Ct Ammo Mover's DLC files already include the Role/Lance unit tags added by cFixes.
+CT Ammo Mover's DLC files already include the Role/Lance unit tags added by cFixes.

 ## Stock Files Edited: